ATLANTIC CANADA

 The program in Atlantic Canada is focused on virtual and in-person knowledge exchange for seed growers, biodiversity conservation and recovery, and creating strong connections among growers and others who are engaged or interested in seed work.
 Many farmers in the region use and save seed from open-pollinated varieties with rich history in the area, keeping those varieties, plant genetics, and stories alive one season to the next.
 Seed growers here help organize some of the country's most vibrant Seedy Saturday events, and are actively involved in local community seed projects -- a thriving movement in Atlantic Canada.
 ACORN hosted this program from 2013 - 2018 and remains an important collaborator in the region.
 Stephanie Hughes is the Atlantic Canada Program Manager.
 You can reach her at shughes@weseedchange.org.
 See below for more information on our programs.

 -- Farmer-to-Farmer Seed Mentorship Program.
-2025 Applications are open!This program connects experienced seed growers with farmers wanting to increase the scale, quality, and/or diversity of seed they're saving on-farm.
+2025 Applications have closed - thanks for your interest!This program connects experienced seed growers with farmers wanting to increase the scale, quality, and/or diversity of seed they're saving on-farm.
 Mentors are paid to provide 10-20 hours of one-on-one support, helping mentees reach their seed growing goals.
 The program is self-directed and flexible, completed between May - November.
 This is not a hosted internship; mentees should have an established space where they can cultivate their seed crops.
 To apply to be a 2025 Seed Mentee, click HERE.
 To apply to be a 2025 Seed Mentor, click HERE.
 For more information, please email Steph at shughes@weseedchange.org.

 -- Seed Bank Grow-out Program.
-The sign up for for 2025 is not quite ready yet.
-Thanks for your patience.
-The Atlantic Canada Regional Seed Bank was established in 2014 to increase access to regionally adapted, open-pollinatied crop varieties.
+The 2025 Grow-out Program is open for sign-ups!The Atlantic Canada Regional Seed Bank was established in 2014 to increase access to regionally adapted, open-pollinatied crop varieties.
 A partnership between The Bauta Family Initiative, Dalhousie University Faculty of Agriculture, and Seeds of Diversity, the bank is supported by 15-20 regional growers who curate the collection -- choosing, growing out, improving, and contributing the varieties each year.
-The 2025 program will focus on refreshing seed from rare varieties contributed over 5 years ago.
-These are varieties available by 3 or fewer commercial providers in Canada.
+The 2025 program will focus on rare bean varieties, originally contributed to the seed bank 5-12 years ago.
+Listed varieties are in danger of losing viability and need to be re-grown.
+They are also rare, available from 3 or fewer commercial providers in Canada according to Seeds of Diversity's Ecological Seed Finder.
+Please click HERE to view the list of eligible varieties.
+Please click HERE to sign up.
+Some grow-outs require data collection; the crop descriptor form for beans can be found HERE.

 -- Atlantic Grown Seed Showcase Gardens.
 From 2022-2024, in partnership with Hayes Farm (NB) and Legacy Community Garden (PEI), we trialed and showcased dozens of varieties of regionally bred and stewarded vegetables.
 Read more about this work.